-The caterpillars of this moth are brown or purplish-brown in colour with a paler underside.
-When they turn to moths the males are darker yellow, almost orange with a purplish-grey border – which is where the name comes from.
-The female a paler yellow with the same border.
+The caterpillars of this moth are brown or purplish-brown with a paler underside.
+When they turn to moths, the males are darker yellow, almost orange with a purplish-grey border – which is where the name comes from.
+The female a paler yellow with the same frame.
 They have a small black spot on their forewings.

-The Dark Bordered Beauty Moth can be seen from the end of June to September and the caterpillars from May to July.
+The Dark Bordered Beauty Moth can be seen from June to September and the caterpillars from May to July.
 They are in egg form over winter.

-There are currently thought to be only four known populations of these moths in the UK, although they are popular throughout Europe.
+There are currently only four known populations of these moths in the UK, although they are famous throughout Europe.